-Great national debate: the contribution of French Entrepreneurs active internationally
+Great national debate: the contribution of the French Entrepreneurs who are active internationally

-In the context of the Great National Debate initiated by President Emmanuel Macron last January, Foreign Trade Advisors (CCEs) were keen to make their contribution and come up with solutions.
+In the context of the Great National Debate initiated by President Emmanuel Macron last January, the Foreign Trade Advisors of France (CCEs) were keen to make their contribution and come up with solutions.

-By mobilising their network of French business leaders in more than 140 countries around the world, CCEs looked at the situation in their country to assess its consequences on the competitiveness of French businesses internationally, and on the attractiveness of France to foreign investors through different scopes: forms of social dialogue and the social climate; Functioning of public administration; Taxation.
+By mobilizing their network of French business leaders in more than 150 countries around the world, the CCEs looked at the situation in their country to assess its consequences on the competitiveness of French businesses internationally, and on the attractiveness of France to foreign investors through different scopes: forms of social dialogue and the social climate; Functioning of public administration, and Taxation.

 THE ADMINISTRATIVE SYSTEM STILL GENERATES TOO MANY CHARGES TO BUSINESSES (77%), AND THE PROCESSING OF INFORMATION IS TOO SLOW (57%).